charlottekyng/usb-modules-v2/README.md

 For generating the PoN, the most straightforward approach is to use a SAMPLE_PON_FILE (default is `samples.pon.txt`), which contains a list of normal samples to be used.
 If you have matched tumor and normal samples, and you have not defined a SAMPLE_PON_FILE, the PoN will be created from the normals listed in `sample_sets.txt`.
 The default location of the PoN in case of IonTorrent is `tvc/pon.tvc.vcf` and in case of Illumina `mutect2/pon.mutect2.vcf`.

 It is common practice to use a third-party PoN.
 Just make sure to put the PoN VCF file in its expected location (see above) before running the variant calling modules.
+Alternatively, you can use a different location of the PoN VCF by setting the `PON_VCF` variable in your `Makefile`.

 ### Germline variant calling